awslabs/aws-fluent-plugin-kinesis/README.md

 ## Configuration: Credentials
 To put records into Amazon Kinesis Streams or Firehose, you need to provide AWS security credentials somehow.
 Without specifiying credentials in config file, this plugin automatically fetch credential just following AWS SDK for Ruby does (environment variable, shared profile, and instance profile).

-This plugin uses the same configuration in [fluent-plugin-s3][fluent-plugin-s3].
+This plugin uses the same configuration in [fluent-plugin-s3][fluent-plugin-s3], but also supports aws session tokens for temporary credentials.

 **aws_key_id**